rkiel/node-intro/README.md

 I recently did a tech talk presentation on Node.js.
 The slides are available online for "[Node.js - An Introduction](http://slides.com/rkiel/node-js-intro#/)".
-The agenda for the presentation is in two parts.:
+The agenda for the presentation has two parts.:

 High-level Overview
 * Why Node.js?
 * What is Node.js?
 * How do I run Node.js?

-Details
+Details - covers 3 keys areas with lots of code examples
 * Modules
 * Events
 * Packaged Modules